-York University Housing Services is developing our operational plans for Fall 2021 to ensure that our residence community continues to offer safe and healthy on-campus accommodations.
+York University Housing Services has developing our operational plans for 2021-2022 to ensure that our residence community continues to offer safe and healthy on-campus accommodations.
 Updates will be posted to this page when available.
 For more information about the University's return to campus plan, visit the YU Better Together website.

 Updates to service